 In addition to the above, all residents and long-term visitors from Afghanistan, Pakistan, and Nigeria should be prepared to provide proof of vaccination prior to travel.
 Oral Polio Vaccine may be administered if travellers fail to provide proof of vaccination.

-Note: Many of these vaccine preventable illnesses are making a resurgence due to non-vaccination, incomplete vaccination, and waning immunity.
+Your trip is a good occasion to make sure your routine immunizations are up-to-date.
+Many vaccine preventable illnesses are making a resurgence due to non-vaccination, incomplete vaccination, and waning immunity.
+See your healthcare practitioner if you are unsure of your vaccination status.

 Influenza vaccination is recommended for all travellers over 6 months of age, especially for children, pregnant women, persons over 65, and those with chronic health conditions such as asthma, diabetes, lung disease, heart disease, immunosuppressive disorders, and organ transplant recipients.

-Note: In the northern hemisphere the flu season typically runs from November to April, from April to October in the southern hemisphere, and year-round in the tropics.
+Note: In the northern hemisphere the flu season typically runs from November to April.
+In the southern hemisphere, it runs from April to October, and year-round in the tropics.

-Other vaccines: Depending on your age, health status, lifestyle or occupational risk, the following vaccinations may also be recommended: Meningococcal Meningitis, Pneumococcal Pneumonia, Varicella, Herpes Zoster, Haemophilius influenza type B, Rotavirus, and Human Papillomavirus.
+Depending on your age, health status, lifestyle or occupational risk, the following vaccinations may also be recommended: